 In English, we have several idioms related to babies and children.
-Here are some of the most common baby idioms for you to use in your English conversations this spring.
+Here are some of the most common baby idioms for you to use in your English conversations.

 1. Child’s play

 If something is child’s play, it means it’s such a simple and easy task, even a child could do it.

 - If you’re not confident at cooking, I have a really simple recipe for tomato soup.
 It’s child’s play.

 - The new computer system is child’s play.
 I learned how to use it in a couple of hours.

 2. Sleep like a baby

 To sleep like a baby is to sleep really well.

 - People who say that they sleep like a baby have obviously never had children!